alexiob/duckdb_ex/docs/extensions.md

 # Extensions

 DuckDB supports a rich ecosystem of extensions that add functionality for various data formats, sources, and analytical capabilities.
-DuckdbEx provides access to DuckDB's extension system through SQL commands and configuration options.
+DuckdbEx provides access to DuckDB's extension system through dedicated functions in the `DuckdbEx.Extension` module, offering better error handling and integration compared to raw SQL commands.

 ## Overview